 (c) Agrees that if the Agent receives any notice of any material adverse effect or default by Owner Trust under the Financing, Agent shall promptly give notice of the same to GE Packaged Power.
 For purposes of this Consent, “Material Adverse Effect” shall mean any materially adverse effect on (a) the business, operations, condition (financial or otherwise) or prospects of the Owner Trust, or (b) the ability of the Owner Trust to perform its obligations in relation to the Financing.

+(d) Agrees that it will use its best efforts to take such steps as are within its power to cure or remove any event of default which has delayed or prevented the timely funding of any commitment under the Financing , or to cause such event of default to be cured or removed.

 Section 3.
 Miscellaneous.